CNR-IMATI/AnnotationTransfer/README.md

 The only requirement for system setup is to have C++11 or higher installed in the system.

 3 Deployment Instruction
 To build the source code the user needs C++11 or higher and cmake to be installed in the system.
+After the download of ImatiSTL and nanoflann, the user has to unzip the archives in the main folder of the AnnotationTranfer tool.
 Then, the user has to perform the following calls in the system shell:

 ~AnnotationTransfer_path/cmake> cmake CMakeLists.txt